tcurdt/feedbackreporter/Documentation/Integration.md

 Note: the optional %@ will get expanded to your application’s name.
 If you don’t want this URL to be guessable it can also be hard coded to whatever you like.
 The `project` parameter must just match the directory on the server.
-Instead of storing it in the `Info.plist`, you can alternatively implement the `targetUrlForFeedbackReport` delegate message.
+Instead of storing it in the `Info.plist`, you can alternatively implement the `targetURLForFeedbackReport` delegate message.

     <key>FRFeedbackReporter.targetURL</key>
     <string>https://yourdomain.com/feedback/submit.php?project=%@</string>